Lucky0x0D/NetScalerEPABypass/README.md

 # NetScalerEPABypass
-A quick and dirty way to bypass encrypted EPA to coonect to a NetScaler Gateway
+A quick and dirty way to bypass encrypted EPA to connect to a NetScaler Gateway

 The Citrix NetScaler Gateway VPN has the ability to check various conditions on a user device when it attempts to connect to a NetScaler